cakephp-fr/recaptcha/README.md

 [![License](https://poser.pugx.org/cakephp-fr/recaptcha/license.png)](https://packagist.org/packages/cakephp-fr/recaptcha)
 [![Total Downloads](https://poser.pugx.org/cakephp-fr/recaptcha/d/total.png)](https://packagist.org/packages/cakephp-fr/recaptcha)

+Be careful version 1.0 is for CakePHP 3.6 minimum.
+For a previous CakePHP version please use the 0.4.2 version.

 ## Plugin's Objective ##

 This plugin adds functionalities to use the new reCAPTCHA API version 2.0 in CakePHP projects.

 This plugin is still under development...
-For now multiple widgets on a single page is not available.
+For now, multiple widgets on a single page is not available.

 ## Requirements ##